savoy32/docs/_tr-feat/Tense.md

 Turkish has a complex tense/aspect/modality system.

-Turkish verbs can indicates actions in the present, past or future.
+Turkish verbs can indicate actions in the present, past or future.
 Complex tenses for actions that happened before, during, and after a past event can also be specified by suffixation.
-The actions that happen before/after/during a future event is expressed using an auxiliary.
+The actions that happen before/after/during a future event are expressed using an auxiliary.

 The verbs expressing actions that happened before a reference in the past are marked with value `Pqp`.
 For events that happen during the past reference, we use `Tense=Past` with proper progressive (`Prog`) or habitual (not in current UD specification) `Aspect`.